Validation is the core operation of Great Expectations: “Validate data X against Expectation Y.”

 What just happened?

 my_new_checkpointis the name of your new Checkpoint.

 taxi.demoas its primary Expectation Suite.

 You configured the Checkpoint to validate the

 We ran the Checkpoint and it successfully failed!
 Wait - what?
 Yes, that’s correct, and that’s we wanted.
-We know that in this example, the staging data has data quality issues, which means we expect the validation to fail.
-Let’s open up Data Docs again to see the details.
+We know that in this example, the February data has data quality issues, which means we expect the validation to fail.

-If you click through to the validation results page, you will see that the validation of the staging data failed because the set of Observed Values in the
+On the Validation Results page, you will see that the validation of the staging data failed because the set of Observed Values in the

 passenger_count column contained the value 0.0!
 This violates our Expectation, which makes the validation fail.